dewancse/model-similarity/README.md

 ### MV workflow

 #### Search Model
 `SEARCH MODEL` allows users to select a model from the dropdown menu.
 This will display two things: exact similarity and EBI similarity.
-Exact similarity is calculated based on the semantic annotation with biological information of each model, whereas EBI similarity is calculated by the [Clustalo Omega](https://www.ebi.ac.uk/Tools/msa/clustalo/) webservice at the EBI based on the protein sequences provided by this platform.
+Exact similarity is calculated based on the semantic annotation with biological information of each model, whereas EBI similarity is calculated by the [Clustalo Omega](https://www.ebi.ac.uk/Tools/msa/clustalo/) webservice at the EBI based on the protein sequences provided by this tool.

 Presented in the screenshot below is an example of finding exact similarity and EBI similarity of models with respect to the selected model, `weinstein_1995.cellml`, from the dropdown menu.
 The similarity score demonstrates how similarity they are with respect to the `weinstein_1995.cellml` model in a scale of 1 for exact similarity and 100 for EBI similarity.